Tanvirc-02/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Analyzing the sentiment of people towards Pfizer vaccine
+Analyzing the sentiment of people towards Pfizer vaccine using NLP